roman-milk/roman-milk.github.io/my-fair-slut.md

+===

- ****** My Fair Slut Ch.
-03 ****** byBoratus© "I didn't say I didn't like it.
+"I didn't say I didn't like it.
 It's just that I've never felt that way before.
 I've never had more than one orgasm during sex.
 I-I just wanted to experience that once more."

  "And then stop?"
 I asked.